 Publicize adds a new section to your Publish box …

-Now, whenever you publish a new post, it will automatically be shared online to all of the accounts you have set up …
+Now, as soon as you publish a new post, it will automatically be shared online to every account you have set up …

-(As soon as posts are published, they will be automatically syndicated online.)
+(As soon as new posts are published, they are automatically distributed online.)

 CommentLuv